 spti_max_sublayer specifies the highest temporal sublayer that this SPTI SEI message contains source picture timing information about.
 The value of spti_max_sublayer shall be in the range of TemporalId to 7, inclusive.

+The issue is illustrated in figures 1 to 4.